dirtsimple/imposer/specs/Basics.cram.md

       }
     }

-# PHP dump (includes only state-supplied code, no core code:
+# PHP dump:
     $ IMPOSER_PATH=imposer imposer-cmd php dummy
     hello from imposer-project.md!
-    State 'this/that' has been loaded
+    Module 'this/that' has been loaded
     The project configuration has been loaded.
-    warning: state dummy contains PHP tweaks that will not be loaded; tweaks must be defined in the project or global configuration.
+    warning: module 'dummy' contains PHP tweaks that will not be loaded; tweaks must be defined in the project or global configuration.
-    The current state file (dummy) is finished loading.
+    The current state module (dummy) is finished loading.
-    Just loaded a state called: dummy
+    Just loaded a module called: dummy
-    All states have finished loading.
+    All modules have finished loading.
     <?php
     function my_ecommerce_plugin_impose($data) {
     	MyPluginAPI::setup_products($data['products']);